 C:\Users\UserName\AppData\Local\Google

-- Select the Chrome folder, and right-click for the context menu.
+- Select the Chrome folder and right-click for the context menu.

 - Hit the command menu.

-It will remove all the data related to your Google Chrome profile.
+It will remove all the data related to your Chrome profile.
 The saved local data like cookies, cache, and browsing history will also be wiped out.

-Delete Installation Folder
+Step 4: Delete the Chrome Installation Folder

 You must also manually delete the remaining Chrome installation files and folder stored under the Program Files directory.
 Here are the steps to remove the residual installation files: